 The ELO rating system is a method that evaluates players’ skills level in competitor-versus-competitor games.
 It can be used to compare teams during current and different years.
 According to the ELO rating, the 2007 New England Patriots are the best team in NFL history.
 It`s really rare and unpopular to state that about a team that didn’t win the Super Bowl that year, but the ELO rating puts them much higher than any other team.

 The 2007 Patriots finished their season with a whopping 16-0 record, and held an 1824 ELO rating, with a peak of 1849.
 The following highest ELO rating is 1792, by the 2004 Patriots, who won the Super Bowl that year.
 Had the 2007 Patriots won the Super Bowl (and they would have if it wasn’t for the helmet catch), their rating would be even higher.

 Joe Montana`s 1989 San Francisco 49ers are the best team

-Bottom lines: 1991 Washington Redskins were legendary but when you are after “the best” there are few other strong contenders.
-Do you agree that the 1991 Redskins are the best ever?
-Is it even possible to determine the best team ever?
+The Bottom Line: The 1991 Washington Redskins were legendary, were they the best ever?
+Is it even possible to determine who is the best NFL team ever?